MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/android-configure.md

 These controls help the end user to configure the information shared to their organization.

-1. For **Android Enterprise work profile**, end user controls will not be visible.
+1. For **Android Enterprise work profile**, end user controls won't be visible.
 Admins control these settings.
 2. For **Android Enterprise personal profile**, the control is displayed under **Settings> Privacy**.
-3. Users will see a toggle for Unsafe Site Info, malicious application, and network protection.
+3. Users see a toggle for Unsafe Site Info, malicious application, and network protection.

 These toggles will only be visible if enabled by the admin.
 Users can decide if they want to send the information to their organization or not.

-Enabling/disabling the above privacy controls will not impact the device compliance check or conditional access.
+Enabling/disabling the above privacy controls won't impact the device compliance check or conditional access.

 ## Configure vulnerability assessment of apps for BYOD devices

-From version 1.0.3425.0303 of Microsoft Defender for Endpoint on Android, you'll be able to run vulnerability assessments of OS and apps installed on the onboarded mobile devices.
+From version 1.0.3425.0303 of Microsoft Defender for Endpoint on Android, you're able to run vulnerability assessments of OS and apps installed on the onboarded mobile devices.

 > [!NOTE]
 > Vulnerability assessment is part of [Microsoft Defender Vulnerability Management](../defender-vulnerability-management/defender-vulnerability-management.md) in Microsoft Defender for Endpoint.